Angel-Dijoux/xampp-docker/README.md

 **Note: Change your password in phpmyadmin if you use your server in public.**

-**Note: If the ports are used on the machine changed them with a free port.**
+**Note: If ports is used on the machine changed them with a free port.**

 **Note: ```./php``` is in your user path.**